Consultation period: 30/07/2018 12:00 am to 27/08/2018 5:00 pm

 The Department of Finance, Services and Innovation (DFSI) has undertaken a detailed review of legislation that NSW Fair Trading and SafeWork NSW regulate.
 The proposals have been developed to remove unnecessary administrative and regulatory burdens, making it easier to do business in NSW.

-- removing 13 categories of home building licenses;
+- 13 categories of home building licenses to be made ongoing;

 - removing duplicate and unnecessary record keeping and reporting requirements;